BrascoMarketing/Kevin-s-React-App-Tracker/README.md

 ### WeeklyScheduleBuilder

 A component displaying every day of the week, allowing the user to assign what category of exercises should be done on that day.

+### WorkoutTypeVolumeChart

+Displays a progress chart based on the current day's exercise type for a better gauge of progress that the Total Volume Chart doesn't provide.

 ## Built With